parth11-c/Collab-F/README.md

 ---

-## License
-Specify a license (e.g., MIT) for open-source distribution.

 Join our community of developers creating universal apps.

 - [Expo on GitHub](https://github.com/expo/expo): View our open source platform and contribute.